sameer-mitra/reactnd-project-myreads/README.md

   ## Backend_Server

-  To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+  The backend Server is provided by Udacity.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

   * [`getAll`](#getall)
   * [`update`](#update)